Who is Responsible for the Euthanasia of Dangerous Dogs?

 I think it also depends on what the trainer is trying to achieve.
 Most trainers who identify as force free or positive, are looking to address the underline cause of the problem behavior.

 However, more traditional trainers call removing the symptoms a success, which is much easier to accomplish, however it is dangerous.

 For example, stopping your dog from growling with punishment will only suppresses the growling behavior and it doesn’t address the actual reason for growling, which means the dog is still not comfortable and now the dog isn’t telling us it is uncomfortable.

 Pretty dangerous situation, but most clients only know to ask for trainers to stop behaviors, not address the underline cause to create a safer, happier dog overall.

 Due to this, I think that many “traditional” trainers that lean towards punishment, don’t even comprehend why we would make such suggestions when removing those symptoms is so “easy“.
 They simply do not understand the fall out that comes out with what they are doing or that we are trying to achieve two very different goals.
 One certainly more complex and difficult to achieve than the other.

-It is the consequences of my training method choices and ethical nature in which I am concerned about.
+It is the consequences and ethical nature of my training method choices in which I am concerned about.
 Any dogs I have suggested be euthanized, wasn’t based on my ability to help them, but what I thought that dog was capable of doing if any management or training method failed.

-I ethically don’t want the death of innocent pet or someone’s child on my plate.
+I ethically don’t want the death of innocent pet or someone’s child on my hands.
 If my client’s dog could take more lives than I will be saving, it is time to consider more extreme options to protect the others around them.
 At that point, all pride needs to be put aside and we need to be seriously considering the importance of the lives around that single dog.